laibanasir/fruit-game/README.md

 # python-fruit-game
-a fruit game coded on python
+a fruit game coded with python